aejensen/computing-biostat-ucph/README.md

 Previously Windows users connected through Putty, but that is no longer recommended, as

 1) Windows nowadays has a ssh client build-in
 2) Putty requires certain changes to its standard configuration in order to authenticate correctly with the network drives.

 If you **really** want to use Putty, contact AKJ and he knows a solution.

 ## Getting comfortable

 ### Network drives

-When you log on to the servers you be at at your home drive `~`.
+When you log on to the servers you be at your home directory `~`.
 From there you have access to

 * `~/ucph/hdir`: your personal (SAMBA) drive (previously P-drive).
-This is be accessible across all platforms (Windows, macOS, linux).
+This is accessible across all platforms (Windows, macOS, linux).
 * `~/ucph/groupdir`: common (SAMBA) drives shared across the section (SUN-IFSV-BioStat) and the department (SUN-IFSV-ALLE) - previously O/Q-drives.
 * `/projects/biostat01`: an NFS drive only available only the servers.

 If you're *not* a Windows user, it is *highly recommended* that you put all your files under `/projects/biostat01/people/abc1234` where `abc1234` is your username.
 If you're a macOS user there also exists a solution where you can locally mount `/projects` using `sshfs`.

-All these drive have a standard KU backup policy.
+All these network drives have a standard KU backup policy.

 ### Software

 When you log on there will not be any software available, but you need to enable it yourself.
-To see an overview of the software available on the servers you can exercute
+To see a list of the software available on the servers you can execute

 ```
 module avail